Growth of Sobolev norms in quasi integrable quantum systems: Geometric part and conclusion of the proof

-Then one applies Lemma \ref{lemma.giorgilli} and argues as in the case $\sigma = 0$ in order to obtain the thesis. \end{proof}

-\subsubsection{Proof of Lemma \ref{lemma.diametri}}
+\subsection{Proof of Lemma \ref{lemma.diametri}}

-We first point out that by their very definition, the sets $\{A^{(s)}_{M, j}\}_{j \in \cJ_M}$ automatically satisfy Items $1$ and $2$ of Lemma \ref{lemma.diametri}.
+Items $1$ and $2$ of Lemma \ref{lemma.diametri} are easily verified.
 Due to Remark \ref{rmk.M0}, Item $3$ also immediately follows in the case $M = \{0\}$.
 We now tackle the case $M \neq \{0\}$; this is the heart of the proof of Theorem \ref{brutto.ma.vero}, in particular it is where steepness comes into play.